This post may contain affiliate links. Read my policy page for more information.

 Ricotta cheese is typically made from whey, a leftover byproduct from the production of other cheeses and usually made from sheep, cow, or goat milk.
 However, it’s possible to make a similar product made completely from plants!

-That’s right, you can make homemade ricotta cheese from a variety of things.
-Some make it with tofu or various nuts and seeds.
-This version is made with cashews.
+That’s right, you can make homemade vegan ricotta cheese from a variety of things that tastes similar to the real thing!
+Some vegan ricotta cheese recipes make it with extra firm tofu or various nuts and seeds.
+This version is made with raw cashews.

 It has an acidic taste with a slight sweetness.
 You can achieve this flavor combination with a variety of ingredients.